tatilimongi/Secure-UserForm/README.md

 ## Future Improvements 🌱

-While the application covers the essentials of secure authentication, there are several potential areas for future enhancement:
+While the application covers the essentials of secure authentication, there are several potential areas for future enhancement

 - 🔌 **OAuth 2.0 Integration**: Allow users to authenticate via third-party services (Google, Facebook, etc.).
 - 📧 **Email Verification**: Implement email verification during the registration process to ensure valid user emails.